Perfectionism psychology research: what 30 years of science really shows

 The research on the mechanisms underlying perfectionism explains why perfectionistic concerns are so exhausting.
 When you operate from a base of “my standards must be perfect and I’m likely to fail,” your brain interprets this as a chronic threat.

-Egan, Wade, and Shafran’s systematic review of perfectionism as a transdiagnostic process found that perfectionistic concerns (but not striving) are associated with sustained activation of the hypothalamic-pituitary-adrenal (HPA) axis [5].
+Egan, Wade, and Shafran’s systematic review of perfectionism as a transdiagnostic process found that perfectionistic concerns (but not striving) maintain continuous activation of fear-based cognitive appraisal across anxiety, depression, and eating disorders [5].
+Research on chronic stress physiology links this sustained threat perception to activation of the hypothalamic-pituitary-adrenal (HPA) axis [6].
 This means the brain’s threat-detection system stays switched on, triggering the release of cortisol in a pattern similar to chronic threat exposure.
 Unlike the temporary stress response to a real danger, perfectionist self-criticism keeps that system activated all day, every day.

-McEwen and Morrison’s research on chronic stress neurobiology, published in The Lancet, documents what happens next: chronic cortisol elevation reduces prefrontal cortex connectivity (the region responsible for planning, decision-making, and emotional regulation) and increases amygdala reactivity [6].
+McEwen and Morrison’s research on chronic stress neurobiology, published in Neuron, documents what happens next: chronic cortisol elevation reduces prefrontal cortex connectivity (the region responsible for planning, decision-making, and emotional regulation) and increases amygdala reactivity [6].
 The brain shifts toward threat-detection and away from deliberate decision-making.

 Molnar and colleagues found that socially prescribed perfectionism is associated with higher perceived stress levels and poorer physical health, even after controlling for other variables [7].